 There are many ways to solve different types of equations in Excel.
 But to solve the nonlinear equations, we had to use the Solver Add-in of Excel.
-This add-in doesn’t remain pre-enabled in Excel, needs to enable from the Excel Options.
+This add-in doesn’t remain pre-enabled in Excel, needs to be enabled from the Excel Options.
 In this article, we’ll show how to activate it and how to use it to solve nonlinear equations in Excel.

-What Is Nonlinear Equation?
+What Is a Nonlinear Equation?

-For an equation, when the change of the output doesn’t get proportional to the change of the input and if the equation appears as a curved line in the graph then it is called a Nonlinear equation or quadratic equation.
+For an equation, when the change of the output doesn’t get proportional to the change of the input and if the equation appears as a curved line in the graph, then it is called a Nonlinear equation or quadratic equation.

-Now by following some easy steps, we’ll solve the two nonlinear equations given below.
+Now, by following some easy steps, we’ll solve the two nonlinear equations given below.

-Step 1: Insert Equation
+Step 1: Inserting Nonlinear Equation

 First, we’ll have to insert the left side of the equations in two cells using the cell reference of the variables.
 But remember, we’ll have to consider the equation by keeping the right side zero.